Accessibility statement for OP Business mobile

 Mutual funds and shares

 In the case of buy orders (e.g. shares), when transferring to the selection of a portfolio, the screen reader does not receive information about the portfolio selected.
 A screen reader user only has the audible tap on screen to tell them that the selection occurred.
-The section also includes certain “unnamed” buttons, whose function is not made clear by the screen reader.
-Accessibility gaps also occur during list browsing and the cursor’s location may be unclear to the user of the screen reader.
-The number of items on the equity market country list is not stated on Android devices, which can make going through the list difficult for screen reader users.
-On iOS devices, not all icons have a clear text alternative.
-There are also accessibility gaps in the section, which are described in the General section of this document.
+Accessibility issues also occur during list browsing and the cursor’s location may be unclear to the user of the screen reader.
+In the stock market country list, the number of listed countries is not indicated, which may make reading through the list difficult for screen reader users.
+On Android devices, when buying a fund, the screen reader first reads the account and its sum before their significance.
+On iOS devices, some buttons are missing a clear text alternative.
+There are also accessibility issues in the section, which are described in the General section of this document.

 • WCAG 1.3.1 Info and Relationships